greenrobot/greenDAO/README.md

-**Please help us with this short survey: http://bit.ly/greendao-survey Thanks for your support!**

 greenDAO
 ========
 greenDAO is a light & fast ORM solution for Android that maps objects to SQLite databases.
 Being highly optimized for Android, greenDAO offers great performance and consumes minimal memory.